-Prior to entering any District building, all students must complete and submit the Covid-19 Tracker included in the Channahon 17 App (App Store/Google Play) This form shall self-certify that the student does not have a temperature greater than 100.4 degrees Fahrenheit/38 degrees Celsius, is not exhibiting any of the known COVID-19 symptoms, and has not been in close contact with someone who has tested positive for COVID-19.
+Prior to the start of the school year, all students must complete and submit the 2021-2022 CSD17 Student COVID-19 Self-Certification and Verification Form.
+This form certifies that all students will complete a daily screening at home and will not come to school if: 1.) they have a temperature greater than 100.4 degrees Fahrenheit/38 degrees Celsius; 2.) they have any known COVID-19 symptoms, or 3.) they have been in close contact with someone who has tested positive for COVID-19.
 The known COVID-19 symptoms are fever, cough, shortness of breath or difficulty breathing, chills, fatigue, muscle and body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea, vomiting, or diarrhea.
-The student's temperature must be taken daily and recorded on the District's Health Screen App.
+The student's temperature must be taken daily.